nickdrummond/star-wars-ontology/docs/index.md

 Here are [example test questions](test%20questions.md)

-## Status

-This is a work in progress and in order to keep the open modelling tasks and questions in the package we have a simple [TO DO list](todo.md) rather than rely on jira or another ticketing system more appropriate for production

 ## Tooling

 The benefit of using w3c standard languages for modelling is the tool support.